josephsamela/mac-address-scrambler/README.md

 Reconnect to wifi...and another 45min! <br />
 Need to make process faster. <br />
 Put commands into bash script. <br />
+When time limit is up, run bash script, reconnect to wifi. <br />

 ## How to use
 Run script.
 Computer has new randomized mac address.